 Article 5.
 Board of Directors

 Section 1.
 Number and Composition.
-The Association shall be managed by a Board of Directors of up to fifteen (15) ARSL members.
-Up to five (5) of these shall be elected each year from among the Association’s members in good standing for a three (3)-year term.
+The Association shall be managed by a Board of Directors consisting of nine voting members.
+Approximately one-third of these shall be elected each year from among the Association’s members in good standing for a two-year term.
+The Association is comprised of geographical regions and each region will have a representative on the board.

-One board seat shall be reserved for a representative from Chief Officers of State Library Agencies (COSLA).
+One board seat shall be reserved for a non-voting ex-officio representative from Chief Officers of State Library Agencies (COSLA).
 This seat shall be appointed by the ARSL President with approval by the Executive Committee.
-The COSLA Representative shall be a current state librarian, an ARSL member in good standing, and willing to serve a three (3)-year term on the Board.
-The COSLA Representative may be appointed for a second three (3)-year term at the discretion of the President and the Board.
-Should the COSLA seat become vacant for any reason, it shall be filled by appointment by the President of ARSL and confirmed by the Board of Directors (per Section 8).
+The COSLA Representative shall be a current state librarian, an ARSL member in good standing, and willing to serve a two-year term on the Board.
+The COSLA Representative may be appointed for a second two-year term at the discretion of the President with approval by the Executive Committee.

-Each year the Nominating Committee shall prepare a slate for Vice President / President-Elect.
+Each year the Nominating Committee shall prepare a slate to be approved by the Board and voted on by the membership for Vice President / President-Elect, Treasurer, Secretary and the at-large and regional representatives.
 The slate shall consist of individuals in good standing with the Association.

-The Board may appoint non-voting ex officio members as necessary.
-Ex officio members shall serve a one (1)-year term, renewable at the Board’s discretion.
+The Board may appoint non-voting ex officio members as necessary, terms to be determined by the Board, and renewable at the Executive Committee’s discretion.

 Section 2.
 Terms of Office.
-The term of office shall be for three (3) years.
-Board members will assume office at the close of the Annual Meeting immediately following their election and will serve a term of three (3) years.
-Directors may serve a maximum of two (2) consecutive terms before being required to rotate off the Board.
+The term of office shall be for two years.
+Board members will assume office at the start of the fiscal year.
+Directors may serve a maximum of two consecutive terms before being required to rotate off the Board.
 Appointments to fulfill vacancies do not count toward a member’s term limit.
+A member may only serve as the Vice President/President/Past-President for one term.

 Section 3.
 Duties.
 The Board shall have the power to conduct business on behalf of the Association, including the appointment of committees, filing of reports, disbursement of funds, etc. In addition, the Board shall fix the time and place of business meetings, make recommendations to the Association, and perform other duties as specified herein or by parliamentary authority.